kddubey/cappr/README.md

 <details>
 <summary>Cache instructions to save time</summary>

-Many prompts start with the same set of instructions, e.g., a system prompt and a handful of example input-output pairs.
-Instead of repeatedley running the model on common instructions, cache them so that future computations are faster.
+Many prompts start with the same set of instructions, e.g., a system prompt plus a handful of example input-output pairs.
+Instead of repeatedly running the model on common instructions, cache them so that future computations are faster.

 Here's an
 example using